IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 Signals
 -------
-Excitation signals can be defined in ``Signals`` tab.
+Excitation signals can be defined in the ``Signals`` tab.
 The current implementation of **WaveProSHM** is limited to Hann windowed sine excitation signals.
-These type of signals are very popular in the field of SHM.
+These types of signals are very popular in the field of SHM.
 However, other types of signals will be implemented in future in the graphical user interface.

 Edits of any field defining the signal will result in updating figures representing the signal in the time domain and the frequency domain.